kcrary/istari/docs/files.md

 - `nat-aux.iml`: An IML source file that implements tactics, parsing and unparsing rules, etc.

 - `nat-load.iml`: An IML source file that prepares `Nat` for use.
-If `nat-aux.iml` it loads it, and then runs startup code such as calling functors (see below).
+It loads `nat.isto`, imports `nat-aux.iml`, and then runs startup code such as calling functors (see below).

 If `nat.ist` has IML code that is only needed locally, not by clients, then that code can appear directly in `nat.ist`.
 However, such code